 4. THE CULTURAL DECORATION RING aka “INCANDESCENCE“

 I don’t care much for the term “cultural appropriation,” because it’s everywhere.
 When it’s egregious, it should just be called “racism,” when it’s a natural product of humans co-existing, it’s called “music.”
 But it has to be said, on the Western pop-culture-scape, artists love Asian stuff, but they’re not so interested in Asian people.
-The embrace of Asian-coded cultural symbols, from martial arts to Chinese characters, is vastly disproportionate with the acceptance of Asian American people.
+The embrace of Asian-coded cultural symbols, from martial arts to Chinese handwriting, is vastly disproportionate with the acceptance of Asian American people.

 So when people pose an ill-conceived question like “Could Shang-Chi be a Black Panther for Asian Americans?”
 I take it as a multi-part question that starts with looking at what Black Panther did so successfully.
 A sub-question is, could Asian Americans also have a futuristic epic that builds its world around sci-fi-advanced versions of cultural “stuff” — symbols, tropes, textures, motifs — specific to a section of the Earth that’s not Western Europe?
 Yes, we already have that.
 It’s called Star Wars.
 Star Wars doesn’t have a lot of Asian folks in it, but it is entirely built out of East Asian language, mythology, and design concepts.
 Do Asian Americans feel proud of that, given that we are, again and again, Asian Americans, not of Asian nationality?
 I dunno.
 But I think we should.
 I do.

 5. THE EAST ASIAN MONOLITH RING aka THE SPECTRAL DIS/INTEGRATION BEAM